jakenef/speed-cola-game/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for web application.
-Three HTML pages, one for login, one to play, and one to view the leaderboard.
+Four HTML pages, one for login, one to play, one about page, and one to view the leaderboard.
 - **CSS** - Website styling that maintains functionality across different screen sizes and devices.
 Uses good spacing, color choices that resemble the theme of Speed Cola and good contrast.
 - **React** - React handles the login, calculating average reaction times, displaying the leaderboard, routing, and components.
 - **Service** - Backend service with endpoints for: